rotki/rotki/docs/api.rst

    :resjson list result: A mapping of modules/protocols for which an entry exists to the list of addresses to query.
    :statuscode 200: The address has been removed successfully.
    :statuscode 400: Provided JSON is in some way malformed.
-   :statuscode 409: No user is logged in.
-The address is not in the addresses to query for that protocol.
+   :statuscode 401: No user is logged in.
+   :statuscode 409: The address is not in the addresses to query for that protocol.
    :statuscode 500: Internal rotki error